 Identify key business functions

 When developing your disaster response plan, consider the aspects of your business that are critical to daily operations and what would need to happen to restore them during or after an interruption or incident.
-Examples of key business include order fulfillment, billing or payroll.
+Examples of key business functions include order fulfillment, billing or payroll.
 Depending on the nature and scope of the emergency, you will need to identify processes for getting these functions back online (alternate worksites, backup servers, alternate communications, etc.).

 Crisis communication is key